hazelnutcloud/eth-book/src/part-1-genesis/chapter-05-frontier-launch.md

 Gas Used: 21,000
 ```

 The community speculated endlessly about this anticlimactic first transaction—was it a test?
 A symbolic gesture?
-The sender never revealed their intentions.
+The sender never revealed their intentions.[^5]

 ### First Smart Contract